African American Urban Fiction Blog Summary

 Class Act (Full lesson on Teachers Pay Teachers) by Jerry Craft: A graphic novel in the “New Kid” graphic novel series.
 This is one of the books to read for teens.
 Once again Jordan returns to middle school finding himself in 8th grade where he faces new challenges.
 This is a sequel to “New Kid” focuses slightly less on Jordan and includes more secondary characters and their struggles.
 The class clown and bully has become isolated, and bullied in this version.
 I would not be surprised if the next book has a focus on him, and the effects of bullying.

 African American Urban Fiction: Middle School-Track Series by Jason Reynolds

-Track Series by Jason Reynolds: A 4-part-series referenced as the “Track Series” by Jason Reynolds.
+Track Series (Full lesson on Teachers Pay Teachers) by Jason Reynolds: A 4-part-series referenced as the “Track Series” by Jason Reynolds.
 Patina is one of the four characters among Ghost, Lu, and Sunny.
 Each book is written from the perspective of each character as their lives intertwine with one another.
 They all suffer through different hardships and the one thing they have in-common, and is their grounding force-is track, and their track coach.
 Patina and her sister Maddy live with their adopted parents because their mom lost her legs due to diabetes; Sunny lives with his father and without his mother because she passed away.
 Ghost lives with his mother and no father because his father tried to shoot Ghost and his wife with a rifle and is in jail.
 Lu lives with both mom and dad but struggles greatly with his identity because he is an African-American albino and he doesn’t feel like he fits in either world.

 African American Urban Fiction Middle School: “Booked” by Kwame Alexander